go-critic/go-critic/docs/overview.md

 <a name="deferInLoop-ref"></a>
 ## deferInLoop
-Detects defer in loop and warns that it will not be executed till the end of function's scope
+Detects defer in loop and warns that it will not be executed till the end of function's scope.

 **Before:**
 ```go